arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 The RS485 is an electrical-only standard that uses a differential bus with voltage levels of 0-5V and the multi-drop feature, allowing to add drivers and receivers to the transmission line.
 It characterizes good noise immunity thanks to differential signaling.
 Thus it is well suited to industrial environment applications.

 The RS485 does not define a protocol since it does not know how to interpret such information nor when or what it should do to process it.
 Modbus RTU is a communication protocol over the RS485 interface that helps maintain interoperability.
-Although it is out of the scope of this tutorial, you can check out further by reading the [getting started with Modbus RTU tutorial](/tutorials/opta/getting-started-with-modbus-rtu) after this tutorial for a better understanding.
+Although it is out of the scope of this tutorial, you can check out further by reading the [getting started with Modbus RTU tutorial](/tutorials/opta/getting-started-with-modbus-rtu) after this guide for a better understanding.

 ## Instructions